Shelger/Shelger/README.md

 ## (●'◡'●) About me

 🧒
-# I am current MSCS student at the University of San Francisco.
+I am current MSCS student at the University of San Francisco. <br>
     I have a bachelor's degree in Mechanical Engineering and a master's degree in Business, which means I has a interdisciplinary background.
 Machine learning was a major field, and now I am also good at Full-stack development.
    # I am now...
     - Objective: Seeking a summer internship in software engineering.<br>